Advanced Painting Technique – Textured Clay Finish

 Recently we had the opportunity to hold a ‘retailer training retreat’ at the summer cottage.
 There’s nothing like planning, learning and working while staring at a lake.
 After all the laughing we did, we brought the paint out and began to work.
 We worked on an advanced painting technique – a textured clay finish.

-It’s what we call a “Textured Clay Finish”.
+It’s what we call a “Textured Clay Finish”

 Here’s what you’ll need: